Anglo-Persian Oil Company: Discontent in Iran

 On 7 March 1951, Prime Minister Haj Ali Razmara was assassinated by the Fada'iyan-e Islam, a Shia terrorist organization that supported nationalization of the AIOC.
 As Prime Minister, Razmara successfully resisted efforts by the pro-nationalization opposition party, the National Front.
 The public's discontent over the lack of progress regarding the AIOC and the D'Arcy concession became even more apparent from the obvious lack of mourning for Razmara.
 A raucous protest walkout by newspaper reporters ensued when a visiting American diplomat urged "reason as well as enthusiasm" to deal with the imminent British embargo against Iran.

-By 1951, Iranian support for nationalisation of the AIOC was intense.
+By 1951, Iranian support for nationalisation of the AIOC was significant.
 Grievances included the small fraction of revenues Iran received.
 In 1947 for example, the AIOC reported after-tax profits of £40 million ($112 million), but the agreement entitled Iran to just £7 million, 17.5% of profits.
-Britain was profiting far more off Iranian oil than Iran was.
+Britain was profiting far more from Iranian oil than Iran was.
 In addition, conditions for Iranian oil workers and their families were poor.
 The director of Iran's Petroleum Institute wrote:

 Wages were 50 cents a day.
 There was no vacation pay, no sick leave, no disability compensation.
 The workers lived in a shanty town called Kaghazabad, or Paper City, without running water or electricity, ...
 In winter the earth flooded and became a flat, perspiring lake.
 The mud in town was knee-deep, and ... when the rains subsided, clouds of nipping, small-winged flies rose from the stagnant water to fill the nostrils ....

 Summer was worse. ...
 The heat was torrid ... sticky and unrelenting—while the wind and sandstorms shipped off the desert hot as a blower.
 The dwellings of Kaghazabad, cobbled from rusted oil drums hammered flat, turned into sweltering ovens. ...
 In every crevice hung the foul, sulfurous stench of burning oil .... in Kaghazad there was nothing—not a tea shop, not a bath, not a single tree.
 The tiled reflecting pool and shaded central square that were part of every Iranian town, ... were missing here.
 The unpaved alleyways were emporiums for rats.